louisdtb/louisdtb/README.md

 ### Hi there, I'm Louis 👋

-## I'm a Student of Life, Writer, Developer, and Musician!
+## I'm a Student of Life, Writer, Student Developer, and Musician!

 - 🌱 I’m currently learning everything